• Skip to content

 Try offering solids after a feed of breastmilk or formula, when you and your baby are happy and relaxed.

-Offer 1-2 teaspoons of food to start with, and increase according to your baby’s appetite.
+Offer 1-2 teaspoons of food to start with.
+Increase according to your baby’s appetite.
 It’s OK to mix different foods together.

-First foods should be smooth or finely mashed to start with, then roughly mashed, then chopped.
+First foods should be smooth or finely mashed to start, then roughly mashed, then chopped.
 All foods should be very soft.
-Keep feeding with breastmilk or formula.
+Keep feeding with breastmilk or formula until at least 12 months.

 Healthy first foods for babies

 First foods should be rich in iron.
 Try iron-fortified cereal and cooked, minced meat, chicken, fish, tofu and legumes.
-From around 6 months, include foods that can cause allergies, like cooked egg, peanut butter and wheat.
+From around 6 months, include foods that can trigger allergies, like cooked egg, peanut butter and wheat-based breads.

 Avoid honey, raw or runny eggs, foods containing raw eggs like home-made mayonnaise, reduced-fat dairy, whole nuts and similar hard foods.
-Avoid foods with a lot of fat, sugar and/or salt.
+Avoid foods with a lot of fat, sugar or salt.

 Download printable version